 QCP currently offers 35 separate licenses.
-Each of these licenses relates to the fabrication, finishing or installation of a particular product category covered by the Architectural Woodworking Standards or the AWI-updated sections recognized by QCP.
+Each of these licenses relates to the fabrication, finishing, or installation of a particular product category covered by the AWI Standards.
 In order for a project to be certified, the woodworking firm must hold the relevant QCP license for the type of work they are contracted to do on that project.

 The overall categories for QCP licenses include:

 - Trim, frames, exterior windows and screens, interior shutters and blinds, and ornamental work